On the symplectic geometry of branched hyperbolic surfaces in genus two: Introduction

 In Section~\ref{sec:background}, we provide a brief recap on character varieties, reviewing some important results and open questions about $\psl$ character varieties of closed surfaces (Section~\ref{sec:character-varieties}).
 We also provide different perspectives on branched hyperbolic structures on surfaces and Goldman's geometrization conjecture, including the Hodge theoretic viewpoint (Section~\ref{sec:branched-hyperbolic-structures}).

-We revisit some classical results about hyperbolic one-holed tori (e.g.~Fenchel--Nielsen coordinates and Goldman's Hamiltonian twist flows) and we introduce our polygonal model to visualize twist coordinates in Section~\ref{sec:one-holed-tori} and prove Theorem~\ref{thm:polygonal-model-intro}.
+We revisit some classical results about hyperbolic one-holed tori (e.g.~Fenchel--Nielsen coordinates and Goldman's Hamiltonian twist flows) and we explain how to visualize twist coordinates in Section~\ref{sec:one-holed-tori} and prove Theorem~\ref{thm:polygonal-model-intro}.
 We also give explicit formulae for the holonomy of a hyperbolic structure on a one-holed torus with prescribed Fenchel--Nielsen coordinates (Section~\ref{sec:one-holed-torus-explicit-paramaetrization}).

 Section~\ref{sec:pentagon-representations} treats pentagon representations, starting by recalling Le Fils' definition (Definition~\ref{defn:pentagon-representation}) and stating their main properties.
 We then go on with the description of our coordinates for pentagon representations (Section~\ref{sec:parametrization-pentagon-representations}) and prove Theorem~\ref{thm:pentagon-representations-intro} by showing that they satisfy a Wolpert-type formula (Section~\ref{sec:symplectic-structure-pentagon-representations}).
 Finally, we explain how to geometrize pentagon representations and prove Theorem~\ref{thm:geometrization-pentagon-intro} (Section~\ref{sec:geometrization-pentagon-representations}).